mozillascience/studyGroup/lessons/NetworkX-minutes/README.md

 ~~~
 {: .language-python}

-This will automatically generate a CSV file with node-node relations (source, type, target, weight) in the column in the centre.
+Easy Linavis will automatically generate a CSV file with node-node relations (source, type, target, weight) in the column in the centre.
 Data changes as you type:
 as soon as you change something in the first column, the mid-column changes accordingly.
 The "type" column in the CSV file is always "undirected" here,
 but we inserted it so you can directly work with the CSV files in Gephi.
 The network graph in the right column is also generated live, using a
 spring-embedded layout, just to give you a first impression of what your network data looks like.
 To make it easier to understand how ezlinavis works, we provide some example files which can be accessed via the corresponding drop-down menu in the right upper corner.